 Find out the credentials of the management of the company.
 Make sure that the company’s and promoter’s interests are inclined in the same direction of scalable growth

 Never ever believe a hot tip which has been offered by a colleague, friend or a news channel.
+It may turn out to be the worst investment idea of your journey.
 Always believe in your own research

 It’s really not important to know what happens in the market every day.
-Our nervousness makes us buy when the stock moves up thinking that we might miss the huge gains and sell when it goes down believing that we might end up accumulating huge losses.
+Our nervousness makes us buy when the stock moves up.
+Thinking that we might miss the huge gains, we just jump into the wagon.
+And sell when it goes down believing that we might end up accumulating huge losses.
 The anxious nature can make us really poor.